The UHR Mentoring Scheme

 Mentors will be encouraged to undertake ongoing CPD underpinned by a CPD plan which will be developed during the initial development workshop.
 UHR will organise an annual CPD event which will include the opportunity for peer learning and support as well as sharing leading edge techniques, approaches and thinking from the field of mentoring.

-At the point where a mentee indicates an interest in joining the UHR Mentoring Scheme, information is sought from the host organisation in support of their application.
-This seeks assurance that they will be supported to maximise the benefits of this development opportunity in the workplace.
+At the point where a mentee indicates an interest in joining the UHR Mentoring Scheme, information is sought from their line manager in support of their application.
+This seeks assurance that the mentee will be supported to maximise the benefits of this development opportunity in the workplace.